 Dust exposure and asthma are serious concerns for manufacturing workers.
 This has to be dealt with from two angles - both housekeeping and protective gear.

 The right housekeeping measures are essential - things like proper ventilation systems, process to quarantine dust sources, and ensuring correct handling and removal of containers that include irritants.

-And again (and I can't say this enough), enforce the use of protective gear and respiratory equipment, including masks, at all times.
-And, have a documented process, and follow it.
+And again, enforce the use of protective gear and respiratory equipment, including masks, at all times.
+And, have a documented process and follow it.